-Home / Focused Guides / Baby Guide / Main Line Early Childhood Education Options
+Home / Focused Guides / Education / Early Childhood Education / Best Main Line Preschools: A Rich Variety of Options for Early Childhood Education

-Main Line early childhood education programs abound.
-Find the best fit for your child during these magical years.
+Explore Main Line preschool programs from play-based and faith-based, to Montessori and more.
+Find the best fit for your child during these magical years

 Children in the early education program at Bright Minds Preschool of the Main Line play on the floor

-There are plenty of Main Line early childhood education programs.
-How do you find the right early learning center for your preschooler or big kid in the western Philadelphia suburbs?
-Discover the unique early childhood educational options for kids up to age 8 in the greater Philly area below.
+Around the Main Line you can find a plethora of preschools that offer quality early childhood education for your little one.
+How do you find the right early learning program for your preschooler in the western Philadelphia suburbs?
+Here’s a breakdown of some highly-rated, early childhood education options for kids up to age 8.

 The Miquon School is a Main Line early education option that's play-based and progressive.